PeterEckmann1/preprint-match/README.md

 -  [`sklearn 0.22`](https://scikit-learn.org/0.15/install.html)

 <h3> Installing the database </h3>
 A copy of PubMed is required for the program to run.
-Follow the following steps to download and parse the database for usage.
+Follow the following steps to download and parse the database for usage, or to update the database to the newest version of PubMed.

-1. Run `pubmed_master.py` in the `database` folder (i.e. `python pubmed_master.py`) (~10 hours)
+1. Run `pubmed_master.py` in the `database` folder (i.e. `python pubmed_master.py`) (Use `-d` or `--delete` to delete the database and install it again) (~3 hours)

 2. Run `create_matrix_master.py` in the `database` folder (i.e. `python create_matrix_master.py`) (~5 hours)